 South Canyon Hot Springs is a set of undeveloped hot springs pools in the wilderness outside of Glenwood Springs.
-It requires a short hike to get too, but the reward is worth it.
+It requires a short hike to get to, but the reward is worth it.

-Primitive, undeveloped hot springs; Some people go without clothes; Could be sketch
+Primitive, undeveloped hot springs; Some people go without clothes; Could be sketchy; Hit or miss

 From Glenwood Springs – Take I-70 W for 4.8 miles until you reach Exit 111 toward South Canyon.
 Exit there and take the left onto Co Rd 134/South Canyon Creek Rd.
 Go 1.2 miles and parking will be on the right.
 It’s about a 1/2 mile after the road crosses the Colorado River.

 The hike is only 1/8 mile from the parking lot.
 The path is well-worn and is found on the right side of the turnout.
 Go down the hill, over a stream, and up to the springs on the hillside.
 The springs are tough to see until you are standing at them.

 Penny Hot Springs is another primitive choice near Glenwood Springs.

 Please respect these public hot springs.
 Pack out all garbage and leave the place cleaner than when you came.
 Thank you!

 Address: Co Highway 134, Glenwood Springs, 81601